Qualifying for COVID-19 Vaccination

 Who Should Not Be Vaccinated

-- You should not take the vaccine if you have had severe reactions from previous vaccines or injectable medications.
+- You should not receive COVID-19 vaccine if you have had severe reactions from previous vaccines or injectable medications.

 Finding a Vaccination